lelopezp/ball/README.md

 play it and see our work.

 ## About the Authors
-We are both Computer Science students at the University of California - Irvine and aspiring software developers and data scientists.
-With this project we hoped to have fun and learn some new things!
+Luis is a Computer Science student and Andrew is a Data Science student.
+They both currently attend the University of California - Irvine, and they share their aspirations in becoming software developers and data scientists, as well as their love for video games.
+With this project we hope to have fun and learn some new things!